We hear it all the time: “I’m sending out my resume and I’m qualified for the position, so why is my resume not getting interviews or callbacks?”

-Try sending this to 50 people via your LinkedIn profile and I can almost guarantee that half of these people will respond.
+Try sending this to 50 people via your LinkedIn profile.
+Most likely, about half of these people will respond.
 Remember that these people know people and reaching out to 50 could really mean reaching out to hundreds.

 4. Follow Up